-Selling skills are a vital when you run your own business: learning to sell effectively can help win you business and grow your business efficiently.
+Selling skills are vital when you run your own business: learning to sell effectively can help win you business and grow your business efficiently.

 A lot of new business people worry about selling, but the simple fact is that without sales, you’re not going to last very long in business.
 That doesn’t mean you’ll spend all your time making telephone cold-calls and using pushy sales techniques, but it does mean making sure you are a good ambassador for your business and ensuring prospective customers want to use your business instead of your competitors.